foliojs/pdfkit/docs/accessibility.md

  * Mark all non-structure content as artifacts.
  * As well as creating the logical structure, write objects to the PDF in the natural "reading order".
+ * Do not convey information solely using visuals (such as colour, contrast or position on the page).
+ * No flickering or flashing content.

 ## Marked Content